grebtsew/DongleScope/README.md

     ('Received', "7E8 10 14 49 02 01 4A 54 4D
                   7E8 21 52 46 52 45 56 32 45
                   7E8 ... ")

+## Running docker

+Install docker and docker-compose (included in newer version of docker).
+Then run using the following command.

+    # for older versions of docker
+    docker-compose up
+    # newer versions
+    docker compose up

 ## How to run it